claytonwramsey/www/content/cv.md

 ### Referree

+- IEEE Robotics and Automation Letters (RA-L); 2024, 2025
+- IEEE International Conference on Robotics and Automation (ICRA); 2024, 2025
+- Rust for Robotics Workshop, IEEE International Conference on Robotics and Automation, 2025
 - International Journal of Robotics Research (IJRR); 2024
-- IEEE Robotics and Automation Letters (RA-L); 2024, 2025
-- IEEE Conference on Robotics and Automation (ICRA); 2024, 2025

 ## Teaching